Exocet: HMS Invincible

 On 30 May, two Super Étendards, one carrying Argentina's last remaining air-launched Exocet, escorted by four Douglas A-4C Skyhawks, each with two 500 lb bombs, took off to attack the carrier HMS Invincible.
 Argentine intelligence had sought to determine the position of Invincible from analysis of aircraft flight routes from the task force to the islands.
-However, the British had a standing order that all aircraft conduct a low level transit when leaving or returning to the ship to disguise her position.
+However, the British had a standing order that all aircraft conduct a low-level transit when leaving or returning to the ship to disguise her position.
 This tactic compromised the Argentine attack, which focused on a group of escorts 40 miles south of the main body of ships.
 Two of the attacking Skyhawks were shot down: one by a Sea Dart missile fired by HMS Exeter, and while the fate of the Exocet has never been established beyond doubt, the crew of HMS Avenger claimed that their 4.5-inch gun had shot it down.
 No damage was caused to any British vessels.

 HMS Glamorgan

 HMS Glamorgan was a destroyer launched in 1964.
 On 12 June 1982 an MM38 Exocet missile was fired from an improvised shore-based launcher as she was steaming at about 20 kn 18 nmi offshore.
 The first attempt to fire a missile did not result in a launch; on the second attempt, a missile was launched but did not acquire the target.
 The third attempt resulted in a missile tracking Glamorgan.
-The incoming Exocet missile was also spotted on Glamorgan and a turn was ordered to present the stern to the missile.
+The incoming Exocet missile was spotted on Glamorgan and a turn was ordered to present the stern to the missile.

 The turn prevented the missile from striking the ship's side and penetrating the hull; instead, it hit the deck coaming at an angle, near the port Seacat missile launcher, skidded along the deck and exploded, making a 10 × 15 ft hole in the hangar deck and a 5 × 4 ft hole in the galley below.
 The blast travelled forwards and down, and the missile body, still travelling forwards, penetrated the hangar door, causing the ship's fuelled and armed Westland Wessex HAS.3 helicopter (XM837) to explode and start a severe fire in the hangar.
 Fourteen crew members were killed.